ArrowrIcon Home icon

-Costs to parents of girls at a grammar school in the 1950s
+Costs to parents at a girls' grammar school in the 1950s

 With hindsight it amazes me how much was free at my girls' grammar school in the 1950s.
 This was a time of austerity following the Second World War and rationing was still in force for some things.
-Yet this was a time when the Government saw fit to invest in what it regarded as the brightest of its younger generation, irrespective of their class background.
+Yet the Government saw fit to invest in what it regarded as the brightest of its younger generation - those who had passed the 11-plus exam, irrespective of their class or background.

 What was supplied free